Subscribe to updates

 Fire Safety Remedial Works 2026-27 - Contract Award

-A significant item on the agenda concerns the award of a contract for fire safety remedial works across the Council's housing stock.
-The report details the necessity of these works to ensure compliance with relevant regulations, following assessments such as Fire Risk Assessments (FRAs).
-The committee is being asked to approve the award of a contract to Quinn London for these works, with a proposed value of £2.192 million for a 12-month period.
-Additionally, the committee will consider approving increases to the capital budgets for 2025/26 and 2026/27 to cover the costs associated with these essential safety measures.
-The report highlights that while significant progress has been made, approximately 935 fire safety items remain outstanding.
+A key item on the agenda was the proposed award of a contract for fire safety remedial works across the Council's housing stock.
+The report detailed the necessity of these works to ensure compliance with relevant regulations, following assessments that identified over 4,100 actions required.
+The committee was asked to approve a contract award to Quinn London for these works, with a proposed 12-month contract value of £2.192 million.
+Additionally, the committee was requested to approve an increase to the capital budgets for 2025/26 and 2026/27, by £1.522 million and £1.410 million respectively, to ensure the timely completion of all identified fire safety remedial works.
+These works are crucial for resident safety and to avoid potential financial loss, criminal prosecution, and reputational damage.

 Soft FM Contract - Procurement Strategy